 5. Southern Mississippi (0-12, 0-8) — One year removed from a school record 12-victory season, the Golden Eagles plummeted to 0-12.
 After one year with Ellis Johnson, Southern Miss went back to what has worked in the past, plucking an offensive coordinator away from Oklahoma State.
 Todd Monken was hired as the new head coach in Hattiesburg, following the same path taken by Jeff Bower and Larry Fedora.

-Page 3 of 4 - Though the Golden Eagles should be vastly improved this go-round, early success may be elusive as they visit Nebraska, Arkansas and Boise State in pre-conference action.
+Though the Golden Eagles should be vastly improved this go-round, early success may be elusive as they visit Nebraska, Arkansas and Boise State in pre-conference action.

 After ranking 117th nationally in passing, the quarterback race is wide open.
 California transfer Allan Bridgford will push three holdovers for the starting job.